How to build credit in the U.S. as a new immigrant

 Like the U.S., other countries have credit scores.
 But each country has its own credit-scoring systems that aren’t typically compatible with those in the U.S.

-• At least one account that’s been reported to the credit bureaus for six months
+• At least one account that’s been reported to the credit bureaus for six months.

 Some credit card issuers let you use an ITIN instead of an SSN when applying for a credit card.
-But your ability to build credit is based on using the card responsibly, not the method you used to apply.
+But your ability to build credit is based on using the card responsibly, not on the method you used to apply.

 Key takeaways: Building credit for new immigrants